drreynolds/smuhpc-workshop/source/session_2.rst

 user is be notified of a job number (numbered from 1) enclosed in square brackets, together with a PID and is notified when a background process is finished.
-Backgrounding is useful for jobs which will take a long time to complete.
+Backgrounding is useful for jobs which will take a long time to complete, or for starting graphical programs that you want to run alongside the command line.

 Backgrounding a foreground process